thin fashion models

 Paloma Elsesser in Met-Gala.
 From Instagram

-Moreover, Paloma Elsesser’s success is not only attributed to her modeling career alone but also involves her advocacy work.
-She speaks about issues surrounding body image openly and encourages others to embrace their bodies through social media platforms such as Instagram.
-This inclusion and positive representation elevates the modeling landscape beyond aesthetics focusing instead on individual expressionism and acceptance.
+Moreover, Paloma Elsesser’s success is attributed to her modeling career alone and advocacy work.
+She openly speaks about body image issues and encourages others to embrace their bodies through social media platforms like Instagram.
+This inclusion and positive representation elevates the modeling landscape beyond aesthetics, focusing instead on individual expressionism and acceptance.

 Observations from the 2023 London Fashion Week